Equality and Diversity

 A number of members of Chambers are actively involved with the Social Mobility Foundation, both as e-mentors and in hosting SMF candidates for placements.

 Chambers has two Equality and Diversity Officers.
-They are currently Ben Hubble QC and Sian Mirchandani.
+They are currently Simon Monty QC and Sian Mirchandani.
 Together with other appropriate members of Chambers, the Equallity and Diversity Officers monitor the effective implementation of the Equality and Diversity Policy and regularly review its effectiveness.
 Chambers' Diversity Data Officer is Jamie Smith.

 Click here to download Chambers' published diversity data.